Section 101 of the Constitution of Urabba Parks

 (5) A substantive motion put by poll to the Commission shall not pass unless the members of the Commission have voted by the required majority in favour for the purposes of this subsection, and for the purposes of this subsection each member shall vote according to the grade of visitational membership held by the presenter.

-(6) No Commissioner may vote on a question of a conclusion under subsection (1) if the occupier of the place subject to the proposed removal is:
+(6) No member of the Visitatorial Commission may vote on a question of a conclusion under subsection (1) if the occupant of the place subject to the proposed removal is:

 - (b) the appointor or nominator of the member;